Scientific Name(s): Hordeum vulgare L.

 Barley is a food staple and is also brewed into beer, fermented to make miso, and processed to yield malt sugar.
-Although there is not a consensus, some studies indicate that barley reduces cholesterol (to a similar degree as that of oats), and a few small studies demonstrated a possible protective role in hyperglycemia.
+Meta-analyses indicate that barley, similar to oats, reduces cholesterol and improves glucose metabolism.
+Beneficial effects on intestinal microflora also appear to improve immunological responses, especially the pro-inflammatory mediators.

 The recommended intake of barley beta-glucan for cholesterol-lowering action is 3 g/day.

 Patients with celiac disease should avoid consumption of barley products.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.

 None well documented.